amsitlab/termuxlauncher/README.md

 ### Description
 ---------------
-Set [Termux](https://github.com/termux/termux-app) as a launcher without hacking anything in the original application.
+Set [Termux](https://github.com/termux/termux-app) as a launcher without changing anything in the original application.
 This application just sets [Termux](https://github.com/termux/termux-app) as a launcher and does not modify/hack/replace the [Termux](https://github.com/termux/termux-app) application itself.
 [Termux](https://github.com/termux/termux-app) application must be installed on your device before using this application.

 ### Installation
-> If you do not build from source,
+> If you don't want to build from source,
 > I have an installable apk for you at [here](http://github.com/amsitlab/termuxlauncher/releases) .
 >